kmikael/PBWebViewController/README.md

 ### Notes on custom activity items and application activities

-`PBWebViewController` adds the current URL and any activity items you provide to the application activity that is clicked.
+`PBWebViewController` sets the current URL as the only activity item, if none or provided, otherwise the activity items you provide are used.
-You can customize everything that shows up when the action button is clicked this way.
+You can fully customize everything that shows up when the action button is clicked this way.

 Another way to achieve the same result is to override `activityItems` and `applicationActivities` in a subclass.